-Drilling was completed on five traverses, crossing the extent of the LALIC within Mining Lease 51/878.
+Drilling was completed on five traverses, crossing the extent of the Lady Alma Layered Igneous Complex (LALIC) within Mining Lease 51/878.
 The holes were planned to extend out into the rocks both east and west of the intrusion, to define its boundaries.

 113 holes were completed with a total of 5,539 metres drilled (5,000m planned).
-Vertical holes were generally spaced at intervals of 100 metres along each traverse line and drilled to blade refusal.
-Figure 2 shows the location of the completed aircore traverses on a geology interpretation by Ivanic, 2019.
+Vertical holes were nominally spaced at intervals of 100 metres along each traverse line and drilled to blade refusal.
+Figure 1 shows the location of the completed aircore traverses on a geology interpretation by Ivanic, 2019.